Unboxed-Software/solana-course/content/intro-to-onchain.md

 # Overview

-Each Solana cluster (mainnet-beta, testnet, devnet, localnet) is effectively a single computer with globally syncronized state.
+Each Solana cluster (mainnet-beta, testnet, devnet, localnet) is effectively a single computer with globally synchronized state.
 The programs that run on Solana - the ones that create tokens, swap tokens, art marketplaces, escrows, market makers, DePIN apps, auctions, retail payments platforms, etc - are called **Solana apps**.

 The most popular way to build onchain apps is using **Rust** language and the **Anchor** framework.
 Frameworks for other languages, including **TypeScript**, **Python** and **Move** are coming soon.

 These frameworks implement common security checks automatically, and handle common tasks like:
  - sending incoming instructions to the right instruction handlers
- - deserialising data from incoming transactions
+ - deserializing data from incoming transactions
  - checking the accounts provided with incoming instructions, for example to check that certain accounts are of a particular type, or are distinct from other accounts.

 Regardless of the language and framework you choose, Solana works the same.
 Let's refresh how programs work on Solana.